Creativity required for low-majors in the recruiting game

 The veil of the worst-kept secret in college basketball was ripped back in August, when 10 people – four assistant coaches from prominent schools among them – were arrested as part of a federal investigation that revealed kickbacks and bribes from shoe companies being used to sway players.

-Louisville coach Rick Pitino and athletic director Tom Jurich were fired, and the tentacles will likely reach deeper, casting an even darker shadow over the sport.
+Louisville coach Rick Pitino and athletic director Tom Jurich were fired, and the tentacles will likely to dig deeper, casting an even darker shadow over the sport.

 Low-major coaches won’t have to hide.